ATNF/askapsdp/Code/Components/CP/docs/current/doc/tutorials/basiccontinuum.rst

 This runs as a serial job, using only a single processor.
 Run this in the usual fashion via::

   qsub mssplit.qsub

+Make a note of the ID that qsub returns - you may need this to set up dependencies later on (see the imaging section below).

 This step isn't necessary for the calibration observations. **ADD MORE DETAIL HERE - WHY NOT NECESSARY?**